SeungyuLee/OS-snu/README.md

 }
 ```

-In `update_time` function When i_mtime changes, that is, When File is modified, gps_location is set.
+In `update_time` function when i_mtime changes, that is, When File is modified, gps_location is set.

 3) fs/read_write.c